dannymarx/CSGO/README.md

 Feel free to modify the autoexec.cfg file to suit your preferences by adding, removing, or adjusting the commands as needed.

+## Usage of Practice.cfg

+This practice config file helps create a customizable practice environment by adjusting match settings, providing helpful keybindings for grenade practice, and enabling cheat commands for practice purposes.

 ## Contributing

 If you have any suggestions, improvements, or bug fixes for the config file, please feel free to contribute by creating a pull request.
 Your contributions are greatly appreciated!